Pages

 Hello folks,

-One of Belgium's most spectacular festivals Les Médiévales de la Citadelle is held once a year, in the first week of July, in the francophone city of Namur.
-I had the pleasure to attend the event this month, which brought hundreds of people together to share their love of all things Medieval.
-It was a fantastic experience to travel back to an age of chivalrous knights, noble dames and hard-working peasants.
+One of Belgium's most spectacular festivals, Les Médiévales de la Citadelle, is held once a year in the first week of July in the francophone city of Namur.
+I had the pleasure of attending the event this month, which brought hundreds of people together to share their love of all things Medieval.
+It was a fantastic experience to travel back to an age of chivalrous knights, noble dames, and hard-working peasants.

-Where better to enjoy a Medieval festival than in the grounds of the historical Citadelle of Namur?
-The first castle was built in 937 and the complex covers more than 80 hectares, it's one of the biggest fortresses of Europe.
-Furthermore, Namur can definitively claim some of Belgium's most glorious sceneries: the view of the confluence of the Meuse and Sambre rivers is breathtakingly beautiful, as you can see in the video below.
+Where better to enjoy a Medieval festival than on the grounds of the historical Citadelle of Namur?
+The first castle was built in 937, and the complex covers over 80 hectares; it's one of the biggest fortresses in Europe.
+Furthermore, Namur can definitively claim some of Belgium's most glorious scenery: the view of the confluence of the Meuse and Sambre rivers is breathtakingly beautiful, as you can see in the video below.

-The main attraction of the festival was the tournament, which is displayed at specified times during the weekend.
-I got very excited to see the chivalrous combat for honour and courage, it was so real I was afraid that someone would get hurt.
-Another highlight for me were the bands playing medieval-inspired music on various stages, especially the lady who was wandering around the lanes playing the concertina.
-If you love medieval music you will definitely enjoy this festival.
+The highlight of the festival was undoubtedly the tournament, staged at specific times throughout the weekend.
+The exhilarating display of chivalrous combat for honour and courage felt so real that I couldn't help but worry for the safety of the participants.
+Equally captivating were the bands playing medieval-inspired music on various stages, especially the lady wandering around the lanes with her concertina.
+If you're a fan of medieval music, this festival is definitely for you.

-One of the nice things my husband and I noticed is the family-orientation of the festival, so you should not be afraid to attend if you have babies or kids because there are so many activities destinated just for them, from theatre performances to medieval board games.
-I was very surprised to see how the kids are brave and not even afraid to hug one of the huge ogres!
+One of the things my husband and I appreciated was the family-friendly atmosphere of the festival.
+So, if you have little ones, don't hesitate to bring them along; there are plenty of activities tailored just for them, from theatre performances to medieval board games.
+It was heartwarming to see how brave the kids were, not even afraid to hug one of the huge ogres!

-I would like to thank all organisers, actors and the people of Namur for being so friendly, positive and open to tourists from all over the world.
-I hope to be back at the festival of 2019 and I will make sure to bring a medieval costume next time!
+I want to extend a big thank you to all the organizers, actors, and the people of Namur for being so friendly, positive, and welcoming to tourists from all over the world.
+I'm already looking forward to returning to the festival in 2019, and this time, I'll be sure to bring along a medieval costume!

 This article was proudly written in collaboration with the tourist department of Namur.